natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 This will allow you to spawn the Mushroom right above the box when it's hit by Mario.
 * Attach this script to `EdgeDetector` GameObject under `HittableSimple` prefab (again, in prefab mode as shown in screenshot below!
 Not your game scene),
 * Link up all the required public variables with all the assets.
-* All assets except `Consummable Prefab` must be those in the Prefab's Scene and not the Assets tab.
+* All assets except `Consummable Prefab` must be those in the Prefab's Tab and not the Assets tab.
 * You can find the mushroom prefab to link here under the Assets tab.

 ![qnsboxcontroller](https://www.dropbox.com/s/r5a7nshbtl94m47/19a.png?raw=1)